 Mobile Advertising IDs

 We use Mobile Advertising IDs or MAIDs, also known as "IDFA" (Apple/iOS) or "IFA" (Google/Android), in connection with Neustar's Marketing Solutions and Fraud, Risk & Compliance Solutions offerings.
-We obtain Mobile Advertising IDs or MAIDs from Match Partners who have user consent to share this information.
-We share Segment Codes associated with Mobile Advertising IDs or MAIDs with our customers who have access to these identifiers with the consent of their users.
+We obtain Mobile Advertising IDs or MAIDs from Match Partners who have user consent to sell/share this information.
+We sell/share Segment Codes associated with Mobile Advertising IDs or MAIDs with our customers who have access to these identifiers with the consent of their users.
 This enables our clients to provide a more tailored user experience as well as relevant content and offers in the mobile environment.
 We also use Mobile Advertising IDs or MAIDs to identify and prevent fraudulent transactions and to help our customer verify a known user who accesses their site using an unknown device or browser.
 You can find more information about how Mobile Advertising IDs or MAIDs are used and how to opt out of mobile advertising in our Transparency and Choice; Opt-Out & Access section below.